Listen to the article here:

 How to write a business proposal

 You just started a business and you are looking for ways to build your customer base?
 The big question is: How can one actually do that?
-You want to know how to write a business proposal?
+Do you want to know how to write a business proposal?
 You are at the right place.

 The answer is right there in a business proposal.

-A business proposal is a bridging gap between you and potential clients.
+A business proposal is a bridging gap between you and your potential clients.

 So many businesses have failed to expand for the lack of a good, simple business proposal in place.

-The primary assignment of a business proposal is to persuade businesses, companies or organisation to come do business with you.
+The primary assignment of a business proposal is to persuade businesses, companies or organisations to come to do business with you.